alan-turing-institute/ReproducibleResearchResources/comms/call-for-champions.md

 # Call for Turing Reproducible Research Champions

 **Application deadline:** Sunday 25th February 2018

 **Application link:** https://goo.gl/forms/n8ngxsawxQotq6nA2

 All too often research is published as "Trust me, I'm a scientist": there is no way for the reader to confirm the results that are presented.

-We - Research fellow [Kirstie Whitaker](https://github.com/kirstiej) and head of Research Software Engineering [Martin O'Reilly](https://github.com/martintoreilly)
-- want to make it the norm to share data and code alongside the written manuscript.
+We (Research fellow [Kirstie Whitaker](https://github.com/kirstiej) and Principal Research Software Engineer [Martin O'Reilly](https://github.com/martintoreilly)) want to make it the norm to share data and code alongside the written manuscript.
 We want work published by Turing researchers to be regarded as a gold standard example for data science, advancing the boundaries of what we know by providing all the necessary evidence to verify those findings.